emelleby/stories/site/content/_index.md

 blurb:
   heading: What kind of sailing?
   text: >-
-    Nowadays I mainly race the Stars.
+    Nowadays, I mainly race the Stars.
 Josh Revkin and I were able to secure the big Star World Cup last year earning us the Gold star finally.
 We are looking to defend the title this year in Oxford in October.
 intro: